Data Protection Centre/Microsoft 365/Microsoft 365 Retention Policy and Retention Label: A Complete Guide

 As the above diagram shows:

 A single retention label can be included in multiple retention label policies.
-Also, a single retention label policy can include multiple retention labels (except auto-apply retention label policies which can include only a single label).
+Also, a single retention label policy can include multiple retention labels (except for auto-apply retention label policies which can include only one label).

 Retention label policies specify the locations to publish the retention labels.
 The same location can be included in multiple retention label policies.